X-Men fan fiction

 Scott conceded with a cocky grin.
 “I’ll take those odds.”

 Jean still had the feeling she was in over her head, but he didn’t have to know that.
-If Scott could let down his guard enough to use his optic blasts without worry, then maybe she could make peace with herself enough to do the same with her telekinesis ... at least long enough to make a for a very interesting round of pool.
+If Scott could let down his guard enough to use his optic blasts without worry, then maybe she could make peace with herself enough to do the same with her telekinesis... at least long enough to make for a few very interesting rounds of pool.

 House rules.
 Xavier Institute.